DevOpsBootcamp/website/source/programming.rst

 .. ifnotslides::

     Variables are a name used to refer to a piece of data.
-They are assigned with some version of the syntax ``<variable name> = <variable value>``.
+In languages that use a syntax derived from C, variable assignment will usually look something along the lines of ``<variable name> = <variable value>``.
-    Some languages have *mutable* variables, meaning a variable can change value, while others have *immutable* variables, meaning once a variable is assigned it's value does not change.
-Most languages support both types.
+    Some languages have *mutable* variables, meaning a variable can change its value, and others have *immutable* variables, meaning once a variable is assigned it's value does not change.
+A large majority of languages support both kinds.

-    Constants are variables that are static (known before the program is run).
+    Constants are variables that are *static* (known before the program is run).

 ::

     >>> x = "value"
     >>> print(x)
-    >>> -> "value"
+    value
     >>> x = "different value"
     >>> print(x)
-    >>> -> "different value"
+    different value

 Data Types